Sbozzolo/kuibit/docs/cactus_scalars.rst

     # .....

-The easieast way to access data is using the brackets operator, or using the ``get`` function.
+The easiest way to access data is using the brackets operator, or using the ``get`` function.
 (You can also access reductions in the same way.)

 .. code-block:: python